Quasisymmetric functions distinguishing trees: Open problems

 Given a quasisymmetric function $f(\x)$ in infinitely many variables $x_1, x_2, \ldots$, we denote by $f(1, q, q^2, \ldots, q^{k-1})$ the element of $\mathbb{Z}[q]$ that results from setting $x_i=q^{i-1}$ for all $i \leq k$ and $x_i=0$ otherwise.
 This is known as the \emph{principal specialization of order $k$} of $f$ \cite[Sections 7.8, 7.19]{Sta99}.
 This specialization has a nice interpretation for $\kpw$: if

 then we see that $a(N)$ counts the number of $(P,\om)$-partitions $f:P \to \{0,\ldots,k-1\}$ of $N$.
 Notice that $f$ is now allowed to map to 0 but cannot map to integers larger than $k-1$, and the sum of $f(p)$ as $p$ ranges over $P$ is $N$.
 Similar interpretations apply to the principal specializations of $X_G$ and $X_{\diG}$\,.
+If we let $k \to \infty$, we get the so-called \emph{stable principal specialization} $\kpw(1, q, q^2, \ldots)$ that is essentially equivalent to $G_{P,\om}$ appearing in \cite[Subsection~3.15.2]{Sta12}.

 Recall that Stanley's original conjecture states that $X_G(\x)$ distinguishes trees.
 Clearly $X_G(1,q, q^2, \ldots, q^{k-1})$ contains far less information than $X_G(\x)$, making the following recent conjecture of Loehr and Warrington surprising.